Mary Tudor, Queen of France, Duchess of Suffolk

 There was a proxy marriage on August 19, 1514, at Greenwich Palace with Claude d’Orléans, Duke of Longueville standing in for Louis XII.
 Mary left for France on October 2, 1514.
 Louis XII met Mary on a rainy day at Abbeville, France near the mouth of the River Somme.
 They married in person at Abbeville on October 9, 1514.
 However, the marriage did not last long.
 Louis XII died on January 1, 1515, just three months after the wedding.
 As he had no son, he was succeeded by his son-in-law François d’Angoulême from the House of Valois -Angoulême as King François I of France.

 On March 3, 1515, Mary secretly married Charles Brandon at the Hôtel de Cluny in the presence of ten people including King François I. Mary and Brandon returned to England to face the wrath of her brother.
-Cardinal Thomas Wolsey managed to calm down Henry VIII although there were some members of the Privy Council who wanted Brandon imprisoned or executed.
+Cardinal Thomas Wolsey managed to calm Henry VIII although some members of the Privy Council wanted Brandon imprisoned or executed.
 Mary and Brandon had to pay a £24,000 fine, approximately £7,200,000 today.
-The fine was later reduced by Henry VIII.
+Henry VIII later reduced the fine.
 The couple was married again in the presence of Henry VIII at the Grey Friar’s Church in Greenwich on May 13, 1515.

 Mary Tudor and Charles Brandon by Jan Gossaert, circa 1515; Credit – Wikipedia